MrSlosh/NewYorkCoin-AuxPow/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by the dogecoin user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the dogecoin user and group.
-Access to dogecoin-cli and other newyorkcoind rpc clients can then be controlled by group membership.
+Access to newyorkcoin-cli and other newyorkcoind rpc clients can then be controlled by group membership.

 4. Installing Service Configuration